Sete Gibernau: Return to Yamaha (1996)

 Gibernau started his full-time Grand Prix career in 1996, riding a Honda NSR250 for the Axo Honda team.
 He retired at the opening round in Malaysia, and failed to score any points in the following two races in Indonesia and Japan, finishing 17th and 20th.

 At round four in Spain, Gibernau scored his first world championship points with an 11th-place finish.
 At the Italian GP, he finished 24th and once again failed to score any points.

 Gibernau retired in two consecutive races—France and the Netherlands—before finishing in 19th place in Germany, once more outside of the points.
 At the British round however, Gibernau finished 11th for the second time this season to score points yet again.
 In Austria, his 18th-place finish meant he finished outside the points yet again, but he recovered well by scoring points for the third time in his rookie season by finishing 14th at the Czech Republic race.
 In Imola, he finished outside of the points with an 18th-place finish.

-With three races left to go, he was hired by former world champion Wayne Rainey's Yamaha team to replace Tetsuya Harada.
+With three races left to go, Gibernau was hired by former world champion Wayne Rainey's Yamaha team to replace Tetsuya Harada.
 He retired from the Catalan round, but finished in eighth place at the penultimate round of the season in Brazil—his highest classification of the season.
 At the final race in Australia, Gibernau retired for the fifth time this season.

 Gibernau finished 22nd in the championship with 20 points, 254 points behind the champion Max Biaggi and 248 points behind runner-up Ralf Waldmann.